obsidian-language/obsidian-c/README.md

 ### **Why Obsidian?**

 - **Fast**:
-  - Performance comparable to C++ using LLVM, with direct access to low-level constructs.
+  - Performance comparable to C/C++ using LLVM, with direct access to low-level constructs.
   - Efficient and scalable builds.

 - **Modern & Evolving**:
-  - Intuitive for developers familiar with C++, with easy-to-learn language foundations.
+  - Intuitive for developers familiar with C, with easy-to-learn language foundations.
   - Smooth upgrade path between versions.
   - Emphasis on safety and a roadmap towards memory safety.